 - The Certificate Authority Name is the name defined in Active Directory for the Certificate Authority.
 It will be automatically discovered and populated from Active Directory.

 - The Common Name is a certificate that typically contains user specific information, such as an email address.
 A common name is usually provided by the Certificate Authority.
-Note: Active Directory typically populates the common name from information about the user in Active Directory, and the common name specified here is not always used.
+Note: Active Directory typically populates the common name from information about the user in Active Directory.
+The common name specified here is not always used.

 macOS uses certificates to authenticate to services such as Mail, VPN, Wireless, and more, typically in enterprise environments.
 Configurations on macOS typically use the certificates store in the user’s default login keychain.
 Some services can be configured to use certificates stored in a YubiKey hardware encryption device.
 The Certificate Storage Information specifies where to store the certificate and private key acquired by Certificate Request.

-- Keychain: The certificate and private key requested will be stored in the user’s login keychain.
+- Keychain: When selected, the certificate and private key requested will be stored in the user’s login keychain.

-- YubiKey: The certificate and private key requested will be stored in the YubiKey hardware device using the specified slot and Management Key.
+- YubiKey: When selected, the certificate and private key requested will be stored in the YubiKey hardware device using the specified Slot and Management Key.

 - Credentials: If the user has credentials in the Kerberos cache (either by logging in at the login window or from another mechanism such as kinit), the principal names will be shown here.
 If there are multiple principals, select one from the pop-up menu to use for certificate submission.

 - Request and Install Certificate button: Click to generate a private key, submit the certificate request, and install the signed certificate.

 Use the Authentication Menu to obtain and destroy credentials.
 When either Obtain Credentials or Destroy Credentials is selected, a login sheet will appear:

 When a certificate is installed by Certificate Request, it can be viewed by opening Keychain Access in the Utilities folder.
 Select both the user’s keychain and My Certificates under Category as shown below: